olisheldon/olisheldon.github.io/_projects/adventofcode23/day_11.md

 ## Description

 This problem requires us to consider an image containing galaxies ('#') and empty space ('.').
-In rows and columns containing only empty space, each empty space for that row or column is two units of space instead of one.
+Some rows and columns only contain empty space.
+For these rows and columns, the empty space has expanded by a factor of two.

 ## Part 1

-Consider each pair of galaxies, and calculate the distance between.
-Return the sum of these distances.
+For part 1, we consider each pair of galaxies and calculate the distance between _including_ the expanded space.
+The answer we must return is the sum of these distances.

-To do this, I preprocessed the image to recognise the colums and rows that should have the expansion coefficient applied.
+To do this, I preprocessed the image to recognise the columns and rows that should have the expansion coefficient applied.
 Then the problem is just a matter of iterating through each pair of galaxies, finding the columns and rows traversed in the L1 distance, and checking these columns and rows for being in the expanded rows or columns.
 From this, the sum of the distances can be returned.

 ## Part 2